Brain tumor, breast cancer, colon cancer, congenital heart disease, heart arrhythmia. See more conditions.

 It's probably safe to leave food in takeout containers.
-The key is to store food in a shallow container that can be sealed when it's cooled.
-These practices help keep bacteria out.
+The key is to store food in a shallow container that can be sealed when the food has cooled.
+These practices help limit bacteria.

 Here's another safety tip: Don't let prepared food sit out — in your car or on the counter — for more than two hours.
-If you’re someplace hot (more than 90 F or 32 C) reduce that time to one hour.
+If you're someplace hot, where the temperature is more than 90 F (32 C), reduce that time to one hour.
 Bacteria can grow rapidly in food that's unrefrigerated.
-And some bacteria make a poison or toxin that can make you ill, hence the term "food poisoning."
+And some bacteria make a poison (toxin) that can make you ill, hence the term "food poisoning."

 If you don't plan on eating takeout food immediately, you have two choices.
-You can keep it hot in a preheated oven at an internal temperature of 140 F (60 C) or higher.
-Or you can divide food into smaller portions, place in shallow containers and refrigerate.
+You can keep it hot — internal temperature of 140 F (60 C) or higher — in an ovenproof dish in a preheated oven.
+Or you can divide the food into smaller portions, place it in shallow containers and refrigerate.
 Plan to reheat the food to a temperature of 165 F (74 C) just before serving.

 Katherine Zeratsky, R.D., L.D.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.